EloisaElias/Elo_portfolio/README.md

   	Tradeoffs:
   		- Advantages: a)Simple implementation,
-  		- Downside: a)Determine the value of parameter K, b)Computationally intensive, c)It doesn't handle categorical variables very well, d)Highly susceptible to the curse of dimensionality
-  		- Solution: Two classical algorithms can be used to speed up the NN search 1)Bucketing(a.k.a Elias’s algorithm) [Welch 1971], 2)k-d trees [Bentley, 1975; Friedman et al, 1977]
+  		- Downside: a)Determine the value of parameter K, b)Computationally intensive, c)It doesn't handle categorical variables very well, d)A shortcoming of the k-NN algorithm is that it is sensitive to the local structure of the data.  		- Solution: Two classical algorithms can be used to speed up the NN search 1)Bucketing(a.k.a Elias’s algorithm) [Welch 1971], 2)k-d trees [Bentley, 1975; Friedman et al, 1977]

   	Dataset: from sklearn.datasets import make_classification
   	Related Programs: Knn.py